-It is possible to overcome an anxious attachment style through therapy, emotional self-regulation, and recognizing anxious attachment signs before they escalate.
+It is possible for a person to overcome an anxious attachment style.
+Options may include therapy, emotional self-regulation, and recognizing anxious attachment signs before they escalate.

 From childhood to adulthood, experiences can shape a person and ultimately define how they form healthy and loving attachments and relationships with others.
 Attachment theory